Karen Goh: 2016 mayoral campaign

-On August 30, Goh made an appearance at Bakersfield High School to students to introduce herself and her campaign.
-Commenting on her multiple appearances and events as another part of her collaborative efforts.
-Defining the work as mayor to help to foster opportunities and a work-friendly environment for others.
-When commenting on what she would accomplish in her role as mayor, she mentions creating more job opportunities, fostering a safe community, and implementing education programs for the youth of Bakersfield.

 Karen Goh received the public endorsement from Bakersfield Chamber's PAC on November 7, 2016.
-There was criticism of the action considering Goh served on the board, the action seeming to be influenced by Goh's presence.
+There was criticism of the action, considering that Goh served on the board, the action seemed to be influenced by Goh's presence.
 However, the Chamber clarified that it was an independent entity from the board and is not influenced by outside forces.
 As the PAC is funded by members and the Chamber is a membership organization, the Chamber PAC claimed this served to validate the endorsement of Goh for mayor.

 On November 8, 2016, at age 60, Goh won the runoff election and became the 26th mayor of Bakersfield, California.
 Goh defeated Kyle Carter with 52.75% of the votes.
 Goh became the first mayor of Asian descent and second woman mayor in Bakersfield, California.

-On January 4, 2017, Karen Goh was sworn in as the 26th mayor of Bakersfield.
-Goh's sworn in ceremony was attended by Mary Shell, the first woman mayor of Bakersfield.
-Goh acknowledged her goal as mayor was to bring people from diverse backgrounds together to create a united front for the future of the city.
-Goh welcomed advice, comments, ideas for all and that she is open to listen and adapt.